Military of Goryeo: History

-Later Three Kingdoms Period and the War for Unification
+Later Three Kingdoms period and the War for Unification

 From 889 to 935 AD, the Unified Shilla began to decline from corruption and internal strife, which led to the revival of Later Baekje and Later Goguryeo.
-A monk named Gung Ye founded Hugoguryeo but changed the names to Majin and Taebong in later years.
-Taejo's father, Wang Yung (later Sejo of Goryeo), along with many local clans, quickly surrendered to Gung Ye.
-Wang Geon followed his father into service under Gung Ye, the future leader of Taebong, and he began his service under Gungye's command.
+A monk named Kung Ye founded Hugoguryeo but changed the names to Majin and Taebong in later years.
+Taejo's father, Wang Yung (later posthumously given the temple name of Sejo of Goryeo), along with many local clans, quickly surrendered to Kung Ye.
+Wang Kŏn followed his father into service under Kung Ye, the future leader of Taebong, and he began his service under Kung Ye's command.

 In 900, he led a successful campaign against local clans and the army of Later Baekje in the Chungju area, gaining more fame and recognition from the king.
-In 903, he led a famous naval campaign against the southwestern coastline of Hubaekje (Keumsung, later Naju) while Gyeon Hwon was at war against Silla.
+In 903, he led a famous naval campaign against the southwestern coastline of Later Baekje (Keumsung, later Naju) while Kyŏn Hwŏn was at war against Silla.
 He led several more military campaigns and helped conquered people living in poverty under Silla's rule.
 The public favored him due to his leadership and generosity.
 He also led Taebong's Navy, took Geumseong from the Later Baekje, renamed it Naju, and stationed the troops in 903.
-In 909, Wang Geon became Admiral of the Navy and led the naval forces.
-Gyeon Hwon captured the envoy's ship from Yeomhae County within the jurisdiction of Gwangju.
-That year, Wang Geon captured Jindo (珍島) and Koido (皐夷島) of the Later Baekje with 2,500 soldiers.
-The following year, when Gyeon Hwon threatened Naju again, Wang Geon defeated Gyeon Hwon's naval forces at the Naju port, and arrived at the port of Bannamhyeon (潘南縣), captured the pirate leader Neungchang, and sent it to Gungye to behead him.
-This would be Wang Geon's naval military activity before the founding of Goryeo and, at the same time, Taebong's maritime activity.
+In 909, Wang Kon became Admiral of the Navy and led the naval forces.
+Kyŏn Hwŏn captured the envoy's ship from Yeomhae County within the jurisdiction of Gwangju.
+That year, Wang Kon captured Jindo and Koido (皐夷島) of the Later Baekje with 2,500 soldiers.
+The following year, when Kyŏn Hwŏn threatened Naju again, Wang Kŏn defeated Kyŏn Hwŏn's naval forces at the Naju port, and arrived at the port of Bannamhyeon (潘南縣), captured the pirate leader Neungchang, and sent it to Gungye to behead him.
+This would be Wang Kon's naval military activity before the founding of Goryeo and, at the same time, Taebong's maritime activity.